 Yes, you can reserve a bike from the mobile app for up to 10 minutes, so it will be waiting for you when you arrive – you’ll never have to worry about showing up at an empty hub when you need to get somewhere.
 Please note that the amount of time a bike is on hold when you reserve it counts toward your total ride time.
-If you've purchased a Single Ride and reserve a bike, but aren't able to pick up the bike by the time the reservation expires, you will still be charged the $2.50 cost of the ride.

 Do I need to take the U-lock with me when I ride?